 Authorized University personnel may enter student rooms for normal maintenance of University property or to inspect or make necessary repairs to rooms or equipment or when there is reasonable cause to believe a policy violation is occurring.

-The Housing and Residence Life staff makes periodic inspections, including Winter break closing inspections in each residence hall room at the end of the fall semester.
+- The Housing and Residence Life staff makes periodic health & safety inspections, including Winter break closing inspections in each residence hall room at the end of the fall semester.
 Any inspection will be preceded by a notification of said inspection at least a week in advance.

 Administrative Search Warrants and Procedures for Room Entry and Searches